jon-mil-92/DisplayHotKeys/README.md

 Individual hot keys can be cleared by clicking on the "Clear Hot Key" button for a hot key slot when a hot key is set.

+#### About App

+Opens a window to display the current version, PayPal donate button, license button, and releases button.

 #### Change Theme

 The theme can be changed between "Light Mode" and "Dark Mode" by clicking on the "Change Theme" button.
 The icon will change to indicate the current theme.